Nico Angelo

-Nico Angelo (born March 26, 1993) is a Welsh professional wrestler best known for his tenure with Progress Wrestling where he is one half of the current Progress Tag Team Champions alongside Connor Mills.
-He is also performing in various promotions from the British independent scene.
+Nico Angelo (born March 26, 1993) is a Welsh professional wrestler best known for his tenure with Progress Wrestling where he is a former one-time Progress Tag Team Champions alongside Connor Mills.
+He is also currently performs in various promotions from the British independent scene.

 Professional wrestling career

 British independent circuit (2018–present)

-Trained by Mark Andrews and Wild Boar in the Dragon Pro Wrestling (DPW) academy, Angelo made his professional wrestling debut at CTW Regresso Ao Sucesso, an event promoted by Portugese promotion Centro De Treinos De Wrestling on February 10, 2018 under the ring name "Cadville" where he unsuccessfully challenged Thiago Montero for the CTW Heavyweight Championship.
+Trained by Mark Andrews and Wild Boar in the Dragon Pro Wrestling (DPW) academy, Angelo made his professional wrestling debut at CTW Regresso Ao Sucesso, an event promoted by Portuguese promotion Centro De Treinos De Wrestling on February 10, 2018 under the ring name "Cadville" where he unsuccessfully challenged Thiago Montero for the CTW Heavyweight Championship.
 In the British independent circuit, Angelo competed in various promotions with longer or shorter stints such as TNT Extreme Wrestling (TNT), International Pro Wrestling: United Kingdom (IPW:UK), British Kingdom Pro-Wrestling (BKPW), New Wave Wrestling (NWW) and many others.

 At RevPro Raw Deal 2022, an event promoted by Revolution Pro Wrestling on March 5, 2022, Angelo unsuccessfully challenged reigning champion Michael Oku for the Undisputed British Cruiserweight Championship in a six-way match also involving Callum Newman, Connor Mills, JJ Gale and Joe Lando.

 Attack!
 Pro Wrestling (2018–present)

 Angelo is best known for his tenure with Attack!
 Pro Wrestling.
-He made his debut at ATTACK!/DPW Thursday Night Throws #4 on May 17, 2018, where he defeated Brandan White in singles competition.
+He made his debut at ATTACK!/DPW Thursday Night Throws #4 on May 17, 2018, where he defeated Brendan White in singles competition.
 Angelo is a former one-time Attack!
 Champion, title which he won at ATTACK!
 Under The Mistletour 2023 on December 16, by defeating Wild Boar and a one-time Attack!
 24:7 Champion.